Frequently Asked Questions 3rd Quarter

-Phoenix Union Releases Plans for Second Quarter, Expansion of Student Services & Activities
+Phoenix Union Releases Plans for Third Quarter, Expansion of Student Services & Activities

 These FAQs are intended to provide you with current information regarding PXU’s plans for the second quarter and the expansion of student services and activities.

 If I’m coaching or doing performing arts, will I need to begin to teach from my classroom?

 If athletics, arts, academics, or activities resume, and you oversee, coach, supervise or teach those courses, you will be asked to meet in person during on-site activities in which students participate.

 How will students needing school breakfast and lunch be supported?

 Grab & Go meal service will continue.
 Breakfast and lunch pick-up is from 7 am to 10 am.
 Grab & Go meal service is available at the following PXU campuses: Acaemies at South Mountain, Alhambra, Betty Fairfax, Camelback, Central, Cesar Chavez, Maryvale, Metro Tech, North, Trvor Browne, and Wilson.
 Meals are available for all children 18 or younger (21 and younger with special needs).